The visitvbr Instagram page is a great place to get a preview and sense of all the amazing experiences you can find in Virginia's Blue Ridge.

 The path is ADA accessible, stroller friendly, and well-behaved pets on leash are allowed, making it a great holiday experience for the entire family & friends.

 Learn More: Illuminights >

 7. Colorful Rocks at Carvins Cove

 Original post: @kacie_shifflett

-You might know about Carvins Cove for its network of awesome trails for mountain biking & trail running, as a great location for fishing & paddling, or as the location where the inaugural Carilion Clinic IRONMAN 70.3 Virginia's Blue Ridge race began this past year, but it's also full of natural beauty, including under the water.
+You might know about Carvins Cove for its network of awesome trails for mountain biking & trail running or as a great location for fishing & paddling, but it's also full of natural beauty, including under the water.

 The high water quality is also part of why the reservoir at Carvins Cove is one of the primary sources of drinking water for the Roanoke Valley and why there are restrictions on water access & usage in the park.

 Original post: @staysandgetaways

 In her post featuring this awesome view of the Natural Bridge, Julia of Stays & Getaways described Natural Bridge State Park as "hands down my favorite state park I've visited in VA."
 If you haven't already been, she recommends adding it to your bucket list.

 If you have already been, we recommend seeing it in all four seasons!